aimms/how-to/Articles/146/146-value-dynamic-identifier.rst

 With MEF, it now is possible to create a procedure at runtime that retrieves the value of the identifier denoted by the element parameter.
 To keep this example easy, we demonstrate how you can do this for a scalar identifier, although an intrinsic function for this already exists.
 You can easily extend the example below to work on indexed identifiers also.

+Please use the following project to follow this article:

+    :download:`Example Download <downloads/ValueDynamicIdentifier.zip>`

-For the example, we consider the following parameters and element parameters:
+Consider the following parameters and element parameters:

 .. code-block:: aimms